Wishing you, on behalf of the whole ménagerie ( the horses and the cats!) a very warm welcome.

 10 Powerful Life Lessons Learned While Walking the Camino de Santiago – a free guide filled with 10 not just “quaint anecdotes” or Instagram-worthy moments (though there are plenty of those) but real transformations from real people who walked the same insight-giving trail you might want to walk one day – Subscribe to my monthly newsletter to Download the Guide

-As you may know, I host Camino de Santiago walking and writing retreats, and I’m also a proud member of the Wordweavers writing group here in the southwest of France.
-At one of our gatherings—held, with admirable dramatic flair, on Friday the 13th of February … - Not All Who Wander Are Willing (featuring the Camino de Santiago)
+As you may know, I spend part of my time hosting Camino de Santiago walking and writing retreats, and another part happily scribbling away with the Wordweavers in the southwest of France writing group, At one of our meetings—daringly scheduled on Friday the 13th of …